MetaCommunity/affta/README.md

 **TO DO:**

-* Move UNION-STREAM comments into normative documentation (OpenOffice)
+* [COMPLETED] Move UNION-STREAM comments into normative documentation - see `README-streams.md`

 * Continue with revisions onto other AFFTA-1.3 version-context goals